 - 5. Infringement on a person's reasonable expectations of privacy - 6.
 Monitoring of personnel related issues or performance not involving safety - 7.
 Monitoring of student performance for academic dishonesty - 8.
-Installation of a "dummy" camera for appearance sake whether sporadic or continuously, while other camera locations may not be monitored at all.
-Departments must clearly indicate in their posted signage if their AVST equipment is not monitored.
+Installation of a "dummy" camera for appearance sake

 Signage For AVST Equipment